katzdan/react-native-text-direction/README.md

 IsAvailabe() - As the TextClassificationManager functnionality is available only in Android 8 - this functions will only return 'true' on Android 8 devices.
 IsRTL(input) - On devices where the functionality is available - the lib will determine if the String is a RTL one.

+## Disclaimer
+This module attempts to use the TextClassificationManager which was 'officialy' available in Android 8 RC versions but was then removed (but still there).
+Since this functionality is not officially supported - I assume no responsibility for any problems using it.
+Do this at your own risk.

 ## Getting started

 `$ npm install react-native-text-direction --save`